Modeling Issues with Eye Tracking Data: Results

 \section{Results}

 Analyses of the GLM and LAG methods were carried out with the R function glmer from the package lme4 \parencite{Bates2015_lme4}.
-The R function glmgee from the R package glmtoolbox \parencite{Vanegas2023} was used for analysis of the AR1/MA25 models, and the R function coxph from the package survival was used for the two-state COX model \parencite{therneau2024survival}.
+The R function glmgee from the R package glmtoolbox \parencite{Vanegas2023} was used for analysis of the AR1 model, and the R function coxph from the package survival was used for the two-state COX model \parencite{therneau2024survival}.
 The AR1 model produced positive definite $R$ matrices; however, the determinants were near zero.
-To address this issue, user-defined $R$ matrices were constructed with $\phi = .95$ and a ridge of 1e-5 (or 1e-2 for MA25) was applied to $R$.
-For AR1, estimates were nearly identical to those produced in runs where $\phi$ was freely estimated.
+To address this issue, user-defined $R$ matrices were constructed with $\phi = .95$ with a ridge of 1e-5.
+For AR1, estimates were nearly identical to those produced in runs when $\phi$ was freely estimated.

 Because of the data exclusion procedures used in the present study, analytic results cannot be directly compared to prior studies.
-In this section, only the models are evaluated.
-The data for the models was modified in two ways.
-First, models using a lag-1 predictor require dropping the first observation in each individual time series.
-Second, for the survival model, the last run was deleted.
-Because the model focuses on transitions, the transition indicator was missing by fiat for the last run.
-To account for non-independence across subject and items, and a subjects-by-item indicator was used as a cluster variable in the AR1, MA25, and COX models.
+The data for the analysis were modified in two ways.
+First, models using a lag-1 predictor required dropping the first observation in each individual time series.
+Second, for the survival models, the last run was deleted because the transition indicator was missing by fiat.
+To account for non-independence across subject and items, and a subjects-by-item indicator was used as a cluster variable in the AR1, COX, and ON-OFF models.